MartinDavidWaller/D70Box/README.md

 legend.
 Then adjust the knobs so that the indicator is as close as possible to the legend value.
 The attained proximity will depend on the potentiometer shaft type, smooth or knurled / serrated etc.

-The BFY71 transistor can be substituted with a 2N3019.
+The BFY51 transistor can be substituted with a 2N3019.
+See https://ham.stackexchange.com/questions/8990/can-anyone-please-suggest-a-substitute-for-the-bfy51-transistor/9031